smartdevicelink/sdl_server/documentation/guides/docs/Getting Started/Installation/index.md

 * `PRODUCTION_PG_PASSWORD`: The password used to log into the database (production mode)
 * `PRODUCTION_PG_HOST`: The host name or IP address of the database (production mode)
 * `PRODUCTION_PG_PORT`: The port number of the database (production mode)
+* `CACHE_MODULE`: The name of the caching module to use.
+Currently supports null (no caching, default) or "redis".
 * `CACHE_HOST`: The host name or IP address of the cache
 * `CACHE_PORT`: The port number of the cache
 * `CACHE_PASSWORD`: The password used to log into the cache